 Mallanna Swamy Temple or Mallikarjuna Swamy Temple is popularly known as Komuravelli Mallanna Temple.
 It is a famous Hindu temple located on a hill in Komuravelli village of Siddipet district in Telangana state.

 In Komuravelli Mallanna temple, the main deity is Mallanna or Mallikarjuna Swamy who is an incarnation of Lord Shiva.
 The deity is also called as Khandoba by the Maharashtrian people.
-The temple is located about 85 kilometers from Hyderabad.
+This Hindu temple is located about 85 kilometers from Hyderabad.

 Golla Kethamma, Goddess Ganga and Medalamma, Goddess Parvati are at the main temple.
 The Oggu Katha singers sing the tale of Mallanna here.
 The Devotees offer prayers to Mallanna Swamy with the help of Oggu Pujaris who draw a rangoli called as Patnam in front of Lord Mallanna inside temple and also in temple’s verandah.

-Large number of devotees visit the Mallanna temple during Maha Shivaratri Festival when the Pedda Patnam is celebrated and also during the Agni Gundaalu which is celebrated on the sunday falling before the Ugadi.
-The Jatara begins from Sankranti and lasts till Ugadi.
+Large number of mallanna devotees visit the Mallanna temple during Maha Shivaratri Festival when the Pedda Patnam is celebrated and also during the Agni Gundaalu which is celebrated on the sunday falling before the Ugadi.
+The Jatara at Komeravelli mallanna temple begins from Sankranti and lasts till Ugadi every year.